DisplayLink

-DisplayLink (formerly Newnham Research) is a semiconductor and software technology company, owned by Synaptics, that develops the DisplayLink USB graphics technology.
-This technology enables computers and displays to connect using USB, Ethernet, and WiFi, and also allows for multiple displays to be connected to a single computer.
-DisplayLink's primary customers include notebook OEMs, LCD monitor manufacturers, and PC accessory vendors, and their technology is compatible with a wide range of operating systems including Microsoft Windows, macOS, Android, ChromeOS, and Linux.
+DisplayLink Corp. (formerly Newnham Research) is a semiconductor and software technology company.
+It specializes in developing DisplayLink USB graphics technology, enabling connections between computers and displays via USB, Ethernet, and WiFi.
+Additionally, it supports the connection of multiple displays to a single computer.

+DisplayLink serves various customers, including notebook OEMs, LCD monitor manufacturers, and PC accessory vendors.
+Its technology is compatible with operating systems such as Microsoft Windows, macOS, Android, ChromeOS, and Linux.

-DisplayLink operates worldwide with offices in the United States, the United Kingdom, Poland, and Taiwan.
-The company is privately funded and by 2013 had raised $75 million in financing from venture capital organizations Atlas Venture, Balderton Capital, Cipio Partners DAG Ventures and DFJ Esprit.
+DisplayLink operates globally with offices in the United States, the United Kingdom, Poland, and Taiwan.
+The company is privately funded and by 2013, had raised $75 million in financing from venture capital organizations Atlas Venture, Balderton Capital, Cipio Partners DAG Ventures and DFJ Esprit.

+DisplayLink is owned by Synaptics, which acquired it in July 2020.